Athul-dev-7/gin-jwt-authentication/README.md

-#  Implementing JWT Authentication in Golang REST APIs (Gin) and securing it with Authentication     Middleware.
+# Implementing JWT Authentication & securing it with Authentication Middleware.